 The length-weight (LW) relationships in Japan and China are shown in Fig. 7 (see also Furuichi et al. 2021).
-Although the estimated parameters from the Chinese samples in 2021 and 2022 were different from the others probably due to the small sample sizes and narrow sampling ranges of length (Table 3), their shapes are almost identical.
-This suggests that the degree of obesity for BM was little different between Chinese and Japanese fishing grounds.
+Although the estimated parameters from Chinese samples in 2021 and 2022 were different from the others probably due to the small sample sizes and narrow sampling ranges of length (Table 3), their forms are almost identical.
+This suggests that the degrees of obesity for BM were little different between Chinese and Japanese fishing grounds.

-Figure 6: Relationship between age and fork length and relationship between age and body weight of BM (the averages of caught fish for the latest five years 2017-2021).
+Figure 6: Relationship between age and fork length and relationship between age and body weight of BM (the averages of caught fish for the latest five years 2018-2022).